Universal scaling limits for spin networks via martingale methods: Fully connected models

 and by confronting the expressions of the core vs interface energies

 we can see that the interface contribution is still dominant in the thermodynamic limit.
 Then, expanding the cavity field like before

 we arrive to the free energy functional of the SK model

-As said before, an alternative way to find the functional is the Cavity Method, \cite{RSB,ASS}: we showed a detailed derivation for the SK model in \cite{FranchiniSPA2021,FranchiniSPA2023,FranchiniRSBwR2023} (see also ref. \cite{Franchini2019} for the shortest derivation).
-Also, look at the Section 4, paragraph 4.2.1 of \cite{Bardella} for how to obtain the RSB theory as special (stationary) case of the kernel picture, within the larger context of Lattice Field Theories \cite{FranchiniRSBwR2023,Bardella,BFPF,Franchini2017,Franchini2016}.
+As said before, an alternative way to find the functional is the Cavity Method, \cite{RSB,ASS}: we showed a detailed derivation for the SK model in \cite{FranchiniSPA2021,FranchiniSPA2023,FranchiniRSBwR2023} (see also in Ref. \cite{Franchini2019} for the shortest derivation).
+Also, look at the Section 4 of \cite{Bardella}, in Paragraph 4.2.1, for how to obtain the RSB theory as the special stationary case of the kernel picture, within the larger context of Lattice Field Theories \cite{FranchiniRSBwR2023,Bardella,BFPF,Franchini2017,Franchini2016}.